apache/nuttx/configs/sama5d4-ek/README.txt

        the warning in the section "Information Common to All Configurations" for further information.

-    3. This configuration currently has Cortex-A address environments selected for testing.
-With this option, the MMU is used to create a custom address environment for each ELF program.
+    3. This configuration currently has Cortex-A address environments selected.
+       With this option, the MMU is used to create a custom address environment for each ELF program (effectively making them processes).
 This option can be disabled in which case the ELF programs will simply execute out normal memory allocated from the heap.
 To disable this feature:

       System Type -> Architecture Options
         CONFIG_ARCH_ADDRENV=n                  : Disable address environment support